rackerlabs/support-how-to/content/how-to/cloud-servers/how-to-monitor-system-authentication-logs-in-ubuntu/index.md

     Feb 18 12:21:32 myserver su[3484]: pam_unix(su:session): session open
     Feb 18 09:19:12 myserver sshd[4792]: Failed password for x from 20.20.20.20 port 2158 ssh2

-### *last* command
+### `last` command

-When it comes to reviewing login attempts, you'd normally review the most recent and this is where we can use the `last` command.
+When it comes to reviewing login attempts, you can review the most recent by using the `last` command.

-The `last` command provides how they logged in, when they logged in and when they logged out.
+The `last` command provides how and when they logged in and out.

       last